 The block outputs zeros, if the Repeatedly read the file parameter is not selected (

 The block outputs samples from the beginning of the file, if the Repeatedly read the file parameter is selected (

 Simulate using — Type of simulation to run

 Code generation (default) |

 Code generation or

 Code generation— Simulate the model by using generated C code.
 The first time you run a simulation, Simulink® generates C code for the block.
-The C code is reused for subsequent simulations unless the model changes.
-This option requires additional startup time, but the speed of the subsequent simulations is faster than
+The model reuses the C code for subsequent simulations unless the model changes.
+This option requires additional startup time, but the speed of the subsequent simulations is faster than with the

-Code generationoption, but the speed of subsequent simulations is slower.
+Code generationoption.
 In this mode, you can debug the source code of the block.

 C/C++ Code Generation